firefinancialservices/slate/source/index.md

 Parameter | Description
 --------- | -----------
-`ican` | This is the internal account ID of the Fire Account to be returned.
+`ican` | This is the internal account ID of the fire.com Account to be returned.

 # Payee Bank Accounts